microsoft/code-challenges/Labs/Azure Search/hands-on-lab.md

 The synonym map is then attached to the related fields in the search index.
 Queries against these fields will then begin returning results that are related to the synonyms in the map.

 To see this in action we have attached the synonym map above to our index.
-When you type 'Engineer' into the search box and press enter.
+When you type "engineer: into the search box and press enter.
 The results should all show Engineer.
 This is because there are a overwleming amount of results in the index for Engineer.

-Try typing the synonym 'Creator' into the searh box and press enter.
+Try typing the synonym "creator" into the searh box and press enter.
 You will notice that the results are more vairied as creator is not as used much in the result.
+The search is however bringing results back based on the associated synonyms from the map.

 ![Synonym Match](./images/synonym_match.png)